observIQ/stanza/examples/scenarios/windows_events.md

 ## Configuration

-This is an example config file that can be used in the Stanza install directory.
+This is an example config file that can be used in the Stanza install directory, noted in the [Configuration](./README.md#Configuration) section of the quickstart guide.
 The Windows Events plugin supports system, application, and security events by default, but can also support custom channels if those have been configured.

 ```yaml
 pipeline: